seppmail/SEPPmail365cloud/README.md

 You need to know 3 input values to run the CmdLets.

-- **maildomain** (the e-mail domain of your Exchange Online environnement that has been configured in the seppmail.cloud)
+- **maildomain** (the e-mail domain of your Exchange Online environnement that has been configured in the seppmail.cloud.
+Most of the time this is the default-domain in your Exchange Online Tenant.)
 - **routing** (either "inline" or "parallel", read above for details)
 - **region** (the geographical region of the SEPPmail.cloud infrastructure)